We respect and protect the privacy of our users.

 The term ‘personal information’ means any information from which your identity is apparent or can be reasonably ascertained.

-The Department of the Environment and Energy is bound by the Information Privacy Principles (IPPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
-The Office of the Australian Information Commissioner has also issued Australian Privacy Principles.
+The department is bound by the Australian Privacy Principles in the Privacy Act 1988 with respect to collection, use and disclosure of personal information.

-If you fill out the feedback or contact us form on any of our pages we will collect the email address you provide and any other identifying information you include, such as your name or phone number.
+If you fill out the feedback or contact us form on any of our pages we will collect the email address you provide and any other identifying information you include, such as your name or phone number and your postcode.

 Your personal information will not be released unless the law permits it or your permission is granted.
 If you ask us about an issue that needs to be dealt with by another agency, we will provide you with the necessary details to make contact yourself.
 You may opt out of further contact from us at any time.